-It is reasonable to expect that the particle `forgets' the value of its initial transverse momentum by the point of its first rechanneling or even earlier.
-Therefore, all the rechannelings ($1$st, $2$nd, and so on) are expected to be statistically identical and it makes sense to analyse them together.
+It is reasonable to expect that the particle `forgets' the value of its initial transverse momentum by the point of its first rechannelling or even earlier.
+Therefore, all the rechannellings ($1$st, $2$nd, and so on) are expected to be statistically identical and it makes sense to analyse them together.
 We introduce the quantity

 Note that $N_{\mathrm{rch}}(\tilde{z})$ may be larger than the total number of particles $N_{0}$, because each particle may rechannel several times.